-Kailey Harlen has been a successful recipient of a Tier 3 Scholarship within the Sport Australia Hall of Fame Scholarship & Mentoring Program.
+Kailey Harlen is a sprint kayaker who was awarded a Tier 3 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program.

 Awards, Honours & Achievements

 - 2018: Junior World Championships – 6th(A Final, K1 500m)

 - 2018: Personal Excellence Award, NSWIS – Finalist

 - 2019 & 2018: Australian National Female Junior Champion

 - 2019: Winner of the Junior Paddler of the Year Award – Paddle Australia